dchowitz/slire/README.md

 - Projection is applied server‑side for non‑`idKey` fields; `idKey` is derived from `doc.id`.
 - If `orderBy` doesn’t include an id field, `__name__` is appended as a tiebreaker for deterministic ordering.
 - Cursor format is the document id; invalid/unknown cursors result in an error.
+- index requirements: `findPage` queries that combine filters and `orderBy` require composite indexes.
+Firestore returns an error with a direct link to create the needed index.
+Ensure the index includes the filtered fields and the ordered fields in the correct order.

 MongoDB notes:
 - Scope is merged into filters; soft‑deleted documents are excluded when enabled.